facebook/react-native-website/docs/fast-refresh.md

 title: Fast Refresh
 ---

 Fast Refresh is a React Native feature that allows you to get near-instant feedback for changes in your React components.
-Fast Refresh is enabled by default, and you can toggle "Enable Fast Refresh" in the [React Native developer menu](/docs/debugging#accessing-the-in-app-developer-menu).
+Fast Refresh is enabled by default, and you can toggle "Enable Fast Refresh" in the [React Native Dev Menu](/docs/debugging#accessing-the-in-app-developer-menu).
 With Fast Refresh enabled, most edits should be visible within a second or two.

 ## How It Works